 I regularly hear from people who are in the rather uncomfortable and ambiguous position of having an ex that they still love (or think they do), claim that they miss them and/or that they wish they could be together.
 However, these exes haven’t left their current partner or are unwilling to address the issues that broke the relationship.
-In some instances, these exes claim to miss him/her but are not making any moves or suggestions towards getting back together.
+In some instances, these exes claim to miss him/her but aren’t making any moves or suggestions towards getting back together.

 If you’re experiencing this, it’s likely that you will become very heavily invested in the idea that your ex wants/misses you.
-You will reason that it’s an obstacle out of yours and their control that’s preventing you being together.
+You will reason that it’s an obstacle out of your and their control that’s preventing you from being together.
 Are we getting back together?
 Why aren’t we getting back together?

 Someone can miss you but not actually want to get back together.

 They may think you’re great, claim to be crazy about you, or miss the things that ensured they got their needs met, but they don’t miss you that much.
 They like their life, and even if you don’t ‘get’ it or think it’s wrong, their situation works for them.

 Someone can miss you but have enough awareness about their own capabilities to know that nothing would actually change if you were to get back together.

 Someone can miss you because they get to avoid dealing with someone or something much closer to home.
 Dodging being emotionally available and of course, being uncommitted through their actions.